CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 The terminate option does not delete the software, it only shuts down the scheduler and compute nodes. <br>
 The terminate option is equivalent to stopping the cluster.
 Once it has been stopped, the cluster can be restarted using the Start button.<br>

+## If SLURM jobs are in a bad state

+When the job fails the compute nodes are put into an unusable Slurm state.
+You can try to reset them with scontrol like so:

+sudo scontrol update nodename=hpc-[1-2] state=resume

+If that doesn’t reset them you can try the CycleCloud command to shutdown the nodes (suspend):

+sudo -i azslurm suspend –node-list hpc-[1-2]

+Likewise you can start nodes that are in a “bad” Slurm state like this:

+sudo -i azslurm resume –node-list hpc-[1-2]

+In all the cases above replace hpc-[1-2] with your specific node list.